Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

 ### Culture

 #### What is culture?
+Culture is everything from our language, food and clothing to our behaviour.
+Things that are considered normal in one culture might be considered rude or offensive in another one.

 #### Which are well-known dimensions on cultural differences?
+The 6 well-known culture dimensions of Hofstede are:

+- Power distance Power distance is the degree a society accepts or rejects the unequal distribution of power in organisations and society.
+In high power distance cultures such as Japan, we expect to find great respect for age, status and titles.
+This could create problems for an American visitor used to the informality of a more moderate power distance culture, and accustomed to using first names and casual dress in the office.

+- Uncertainty Avoidance Uncertainty avoidance is the degree a society tolerates or is uncomfortable with risk, change, and situational uncertainty.
+In high uncertainty avoidance cultures, such as France or Japan, one would expect to find a preference for structure, order and predictability.

+- Individualism-Collectivism Individualism-collectivism is the degree to which a society emphasises an individual’s accomplishments and self-interest, versus the accomplishments and interests of groups.
+In Hofstede’s data, the United States had the highest individualism score of any country.

+- Masculinity-Femininity Masculinity-femininity is the degree a society values assertiveness and materialism versus feelings, relationships, and quality of life.
+You might think of it as a tendency to emphasise stereotypical masculine or feminine traits and attitudes towards gender roles.
+Visitors to Japan, with the highest masculinity score in Hofstede’s research, will probably notice how restricted career opportunities can be for women.

+- Time Orientation This is the degree to which a society emphasises short-term or long-term goals.
+Americans are notorious for being impatient and wanting quick, even instant gratification.
+Accordingly, American companies are expected to achieve short-term results.
+Many Asian cultures are the opposite, valuing persistence, being patient, and are willing to work for long-term success.

+- Indulgence-Restraint The Indulgence dimension is a relatively new dimension to the model.
+This dimension is defined as the extent to which people try to control their desires and impulses, based on the way they were raised.
+Relatively weak control is called Indulgence and relatively strong control is called Restraint.
+Cultures can, therefore, be described as Indulgent or Restrained.
+Indulgence stands for a society that allows relatively free gratification of basic and natural human drives related to enjoying life and having fun.
+Restraint stands for a society that suppresses gratification of needs and regulates it by means of strict social norms.

+Source : Hofstede's cultural dimensions

 #### Can you give examples for cultural differences that you have experienced in your study or life?
 How do you explain these differences?
+One big cultural difference I experienced over the years by visiting countries during holidays is the time at which you eat dinner.
+Here in the Netherlands it's normal to eat between 17:00 to 18:00, while in countries like France and Spain that's mostly unheard of.
+In these countries they tend to eat much later, like after 19:00.

 #### What is your culture?
+My main culture is Dutch, but there is also some culture specific to the province and to the city which I live in.
 <br>

 ## 6. Requirements and design